korenmiklos/2020-08-23-eea/welcome.md

 ## Channels
 When joining, you will become a member of the following channels:
 - #welcome: This is where we share general messages and instructions.
 Feel free (but not obliged) to say a few words about yourself to your fellow learners.
 - #shell: This where you can post shell-related questions which our awesome helpers will answer.
-We also encouraging helping one another.
+We also encourage helping one another.
 - #git: This where you can post git-related questions which our awesome helpers will answer.
-We also encouraging helping one another.
+We also encourage helping one another.
 - #stata: This where you can post Stata-related questions which our awesome helpers will answer.
-We also encouraging helping one another.
+We also encourage helping one another.
 - #coffee: This is where we can hang out in between sessions.

 ## Find your Zoom room